emrizky1/2ndSemester/JS 3/REPORT.md

 ![ Screenshot ](img/10.png)

 **LecturerDemo20**
-1. This is for inputting the data of the lecturer and also calling all the parameters inside the LecturerData20 for processing what we've just inputted.
+1. This is for inputting the data of the lecturer and also calling all the methods inside the LecturerData20 for processing what we've just inputted.

 ![ Screenshot ](img/11.png)